JohnGlassmyer/UltimaHacks/README.md

 - The cheat-menu ability to set and inspect Game Flags has been restored.

+- (U7BG) The cheat ability to press Alt+6 and choose a specific music track to play, originally available in U7SI, has been added.

 - The fault address is now printed on a fatal divide-by-zero error.

 ## Ultima Underworld: The Stygian Abyss